 When it comes to drying dishes there are two schools of thought.
 Air drying is without a doubt the best option; however, if you’re one who tends not to like to see a pile of dishes on your kitchen counter you may opt to dry your dishes with a dishrag.

 Air drying your dishes is the best option, however, it may seem like it takes more time.
 On the contrary, when you rinse off dishes using hot water, the heat from the water evaporates quickly and it leaves fewer residual spots on glassware.

 If you do decide to use a dish towel to dry your dishes, you’ll want to make sure it’s a fresh and clean microfiber dish towel.
 Never reuse dish towels, as you may have inadvertently wiped your soiled hands on the dishtowel.
 The germs that you put on the towel, may now transfer to the dish; hence, defeating the purpose of cleaning the dish in the first place.

-As a rule of them, once you dry the dishes with a clean dish towel, remove it from service and place it to be laundered.
+As a rule of them, once you dry the dishes with a clean dish towel, remove them from service and place them to be laundered.

 Drying your hand-washed dishes with a paper towel is another great option, but be leary as some of the paper fibers may stick to the dishes.

 How do you feel about hand washing dishes?

 Some people find hand washing their dishes therapeutic, while others feel it’s a nuisance.
 I’d love to know what you feel about hand washing dishes.
 Share in a comment.